Kopano-dev/kapi/plugins/kvs/README.md

 where to find database migrations.
 It must point to a folder which contains a sub folder which name matches the configured database driver.

+`KOPANO_KVS_ALLOW_CORS` is an environment variable which if set to `1` enables CORS (Cross Origin Resource Sharing) HTTP requests and headers so that the REST endpoints provided by this plugin can be used from a browser cross origin.

 ## HTTP API v1

 The base URL to this API is `/api/kvs/v1`.
 All example URLs are sub paths of